johnnolan/dnd-vlendir-campaign/src/vlendir/Campaign Notes/Chapter 1/Session 4.md

  They went down to look at the wall but found it magical in essence and unable to scale, dig under or damage it.

- They made their way back to town to rest for the night where they met a young Dwarf named [Elva Gwennip](/w/vlendir-drusslegend/a/elva-gwennip-person-1).
+ They made their way back to town to rest for the night where they met a young Dwarf named.
 She shared her passion for wanting to find a new life here, work hard and find her place.
 She seemed distant and thoughtful and after some light chat, went to bed.

  Adabra Gwynn, a midwife and apothecary devoted to Chauntea could be seen screaming help from the old stone windmill while a [Manticore](https://www.dndbeyond.com/monsters/manticore) could be seen flying around trying to get to her.